chkware/chkware.github.io/docs/home.md

 API quality test, and automation management is not easy to develop, and maintain.
 It requires multitude of knowledge of programming libraries, business scenarios, infrastructure details, etc - unless you use ***CHKware***.

-***CHKware*** (say, _Check Ware_) is a low-code API quality testing, and automation toolbox.
+*CHKware* (say, **Check+Ware**) is a low-code API quality testing, and automation tool.
 It helps you write accurate, robust, and expressive feature tests for your API in less time than usual.

 🏎️💨 .. [**Get started**](/docs/quick-start) here.